-Was constructed between 1904 and 1914 at the cost of $112,969.
-Named in honor of Lieutenant Henry N. Way of 4th US Artillery (who died in service in the Philippines in 1900), it is armed with four 12-inch mortars and with firing elevation from 45 degrees to 70 degrees and has a rifled bore of 10 ft long.
-The battery was designed to penetrate the warships and against enemies on higher grounds in Bataan.
+Constructed between 1904 and 1914 at the cost of $112,969.
+Named in honor of Lieutenant Henry N. Way of 4th US Artillery (who died in service in the Philippines in 1900), it is armed with four 12-inch mortars and firing elevation from 45 degrees to 70 degrees, and has a rifled bore of 10 ft long.
+The battery was designed against enemies on higher grounds in Bataan and to penetrate the warships.

 - Battery Hearn

 Built between 1918 and 1921 at the cost of $148,105.
 Intended to defend the island against enemy naval threat in South China Sea, it was one of the last major additions to Corregidor’s defense system with 12-inch seacost west-range guns and a maximum range of 29,000 yards.